 - Last a very long time.

-- The best mouse trap alternative if you don’t really want to kill the mice, but rather keep them away.
+- The best alternative if you don’t really want to kill the mice, but rather keep them away.

 - If you have a very large house, the ultrasonic waves may not reach all the areas where mice are living.

-- Is not as effective if you already have mice in your home.
+- Repellers are not as effective if you already have mice in your home.

 - Not all ultrasonic traps are created equal.
 There are definitely some good products on the market, but there are also others that simply don’t work.
 Do your research before you buy.

 6. Glue Traps

 This is the only variety of trap I have not used.
 Removing the mouse from the glue trap is not something I wanted to try and disposing of the trap with the stuck mouse intact seems rather cruel to me.

 These work by trapping the mouse on a sticky surface.
 Once you see the mouse is stuck, you pick up the entire trap & throw it away.

-- There is no snapping mechanism which could hurt little fingers or noses.
+- There is no snapping mechanism that could hurt little fingers or noses.